TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/mmcsd.md

 Multi-Media Card Secure Digital (MMCSD) peripheral is a driver which provides an interface with storage devices which follows MMC/SD/SDIO protocol.
 The driver supports single bit, four bit and eight bit data lines to communicate with the connected media.

-\cond !SOC_AM62X || !SOC_AM62LX
 The MMCSD controller provides accessibility to external MMC/SD/SDIO devices using a programmed IO method or DMA data transfer method.
-There are two MMCSD modules inside the SOC - MMCSD0 and MMCSD1.
+There are two MMCSD modules inside the SOC - MMCSD0 ,MMCSD1 and MMCSD2.
-\endcond

-\cond SOC_AM62LX
-The MMCSD controller provides accessibility to external MMC/SD devices using a programmed IO method.
-There are three MMCSD modules inside the SOC - MMCSD0, MMCSD1 and MMCSD2.
-\endcond

 ## Features Supported

-\cond !SOC_AM62X || !SOC_AM62LX
+\cond !SOC_AM275X
 - Integrated DMA Controller supporting SD Advanced DMA - SDMA, ADMA2 and ADMA3
-\endcond

-\cond !SOC_AM62LX
 - 64-bit data, address width System Bus Interface
-\endcond

-\cond SOC_AM62LX
 - One controller with 8-bit wide data bus
 - Two controllers with 4-bit wide data bus
 \endcond